BhaveshSolanki32/wave-function-collapse/README.md

 * **WFCDisplay** - Visualizes tile types as they are selected
 * **LowestEntropyTracker** - give the lowest entropy tile(tile with least number of tile left in superpostion.).
 * **WFCTilesData** - ScriptableObject holding valid adjacent tile rules
-* **WFCInputUIEvent** - Recives UI interaction and send it to respected scripts to make changes.
+* **WFCInputUIEvent** - Receives UI interaction and send it to respected scripts to make changes.

 <a name="Future-plan"></a>
 ## Future plan